ASCOMInitiative/ConformU/README.md

-# ConformU - Beta 0.9.0.0
+# Conform Universal
 Conform Universal (ConformU) is a cross-platform tool to validate that Alpaca Devices and ASCOM Drivers conform to the ASCOM interface specification.
-ConformU runs natively on Linux, Arm, MacOS and Windows and, when out of beta, will supersede the original Windows Forms based Conform application.
+ConformU runs natively on Linux, Arm, MacOS and Windows and will supersede the original Windows Forms based Conform application.

 # Features
 * Tests Alpaca devices on all Platforms and COM Drivers on the Windows platform